austinonrails/aor_meetings_blog/README.md

 Create a new page by creating a new md file, example mailing_list.md, set the title and permalink

-Push to github, it will automatically generate the static pages.
+Push to heroku, it will automatically generate the static pages.